ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.5.0 ***
+- FIX: Fixed MAC driver functions with invalid name (bug 3522808)(backported to 2.2.10 and 2.4.1).
 - FIX: Fixed code coverage crashes with Linux/gcc-4.4.5 (bug 3522301) (backported to 2.4.1).
 - FIX: Fixed macro dmaWaitCompletion() fails to compile in STM32 HAL (bug